 A few days ago, I participated in a discussion around security deposits.
 The issue at hand was whether a landlord (property manager) could increase a security deposit for a single tenant, and not run afoul of fair housing laws.
 I maintain that YES, in Nevada, you can charge different deposit amounts for different tenants.

 Last week, my blog addressed a few of the more common questions raised by Nevada Property Managers.
 This week, I’ll address a couple of questions received from a California landlord, as they pertain to managing residential rental property throughout the USA.

 Finally!
 Clarification from the Department of Justice on the new rules for implementation of the Americans with Disabilities Act (ADA) as it pertains to “Service Animals.”
 The publication can be found here.
-It’s important to note that ADA and Fair Housing laws are NOT the same.
-Fair Housing Law provides for a much broader […]

 Governor Sandoval has signed into law SB368 which affords fair housing protections to the LGBT community in Nevada.
 The bill, co-sponsored by Senators Sheila Leslie and David Parks, adds to Nevada’s existing protected classes under fair housing law (race, color, religion, gender, national origin, family status, ancestry, disability) two more classes of individuals: gender identity/expression and sexual orientation.
 Despite some pretty heated testimony in opposition to the bill, it made its way through both the Senate and Assembly without amendment.

 A few months back, I posted a blog addressing both ADA and Fair Housing laws, and the differences between the two in terms of how each deals with the subject of “assistance animals.”
-It seems the recent amendments to ADA that limit such animals to trained dogs, continues to present a good deal of […]